Deesingh92/Savage-MMA-Gym/README.md

 ## (UX) User Experience:

-Users will be able to find relevant information in the website to email the studio, to book classes online, see any changes in the timetable, get to know the approach of the teachers and read descriptions of the differents classes taught in the studio and be able to decide wich class is best for them.
+Users will be able to find relevant information in the website to email the studio, to book classes online, see any changes in the timetable, get to know the approach of the teachers and read descriptions of the differents classes taught in the gym and be able to decide wich class is best for them.

-User will access to contact information and they will be able to see the location of the studio.
+User will access to contact information and they will be able to see the location of the gym.

 - ### User Stories

   - #### First time Users Goals:
      - To be captivated by the content.
      - To get to know about Introductory offer.
-     - To Understand the approach and the differents yoga  classes in the studio.
+     - To Understand the approach and the different MMA  classes in the gym.
      - To know the location of the studio.
   - #### Returning Users Goals:
      - To remember how to find relevant information